 – If you run out of water while at the playa, no matter how far you are, you must go back to your camp for a refill.
 The sand at the playa sucks up the water in your body.
 You may get dehydrated without even realizing it.

 – You have to bring all your meals with you.
-We usually brought easy-to-prepare stuff like instant soups and chili.
-But aside from that, at almost all times of the day, there are free meals offered at some camp.
+We usually brought easy-to-prepare meals like instant soups and chili.
+But aside from that, pretty much any time of the day, you will find some camp offering free food.

 – If you are arriving from the direction of SFO, we would recommend buying your food in Reno, the closest major city.
 This way your food will stay fresh and you can also delay putting ice in the cooler to save yourself sometime.